WELCOME

 Genesis 2:4 is a very misunderstood verse which becomes a key to properly interpreting the Bible.
 It says, “These are the generations [Lit. rendering from NASB notes] of the heavens and the earth when they were created, in the day that the LORD God made earth and heavens.”
 [1] To whom does this verse refer?
 Does it make reference to Genesis 1 or to Genesis 2, which describes the creation of Adam and Eve?
 In my book I defend a rule of Hebrew syntax which states, “If there is no conjunction before the formula and a conjunction after the formula, then the formula refers backward.”
 In all other places in Genesis where the Hebrew word generation is used it refers to people and means descendants.
 A paraphrase of Genesis 2:4 would then be: “These people, whose creation we have just described, are the descendants of the heavens and the earth….”
 Does this verse indicate that God did not create the people of Genesis 1 directly from the soil as He created Adam and Eve (Genesis 2), but rather He created them through some other method of descent?
 Let us now look at a passage that may cause us to answer this question in the affirmative.

 A genetic mutation is a variation in genetic material.
 The GLO (L-gulono-gamma-lactone oxidase) pseudogenes in primates and humans share many of the same mutations.
 That these similar mutations should form independently is very unlikely.
 Scientists sight this as another evidence for evolution.
 The very existence of hominid fossils, such as the Neanderthal, the Homo erectus, or the Homo habilis, makes one wonder if there may be a progression from lower forms to modern humans.
 If this were the case, then we know what the Bible means when it speaks in Genesis 2:4 about those who descended from the heavens and the earth.
-This made it possible for the author of Genesis to make a distinction between “the daughters of men” and the “sons of God” based upon their contrasting origins.

 In order for us to see the wonder of God’s creative genius, we do not need to see sudden appearances of new species from inanimate materials; a look further back in God’s creative process will reveal the wonder of creation because we see the forces of nature, the structure of atoms, and the particles which compose the nucleus of the atoms were all designed so that the universe could sustain life.
 This aspect of creation is called the anthropic principle.